UPDATED

 ~ Andrew Carnegie

-Humor in medicine is not a recent innovation.
+It is not a recent innovation.

 Back in the thirteenth century, before there was anesthesia, surgeons used humor to keep their patients from dwelling on the pain.
 Almost forty years ago, Norman Cousins famously claimed to have cured himself of a serious and painful illness by watching comedy and laughing.
 (He wrote a book, Anatomy of an Illness, about his experience.)